thoughtspot/thoughtspot.github.io/_admin/ts-cloud/scriptability.md

 {: id="update-object"}
 ## Update an object
 You can overwrite an existing worksheet, view, table, answer, or Liveboard, by downloading the `TML` file, making any necessary changes, and then re-uploading the `TML` file.
-To update SpotApps, or collections of objects packaged together as a zip file, refer to [SpotApps]({{ site.baseurl }}/admin/ts-cloud/app-templates.html).
+To update collections of objects packaged together as a zip file, refer to [Migrate multiple TML files]({{ site.baseurl }}/admin/ts-cloud/tml-import-export-multiple.html).

 You can also update an object using the [TML editor](#tml-editor).